VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

       'match[]': ['{__name__!=""}']
   ```

-  Note that `sample_limit` option doesn't work if stream parsing is enabled, since the pearsed data is pushed to remote storage as soon as it is parsed.
+  Note that `sample_limit` option doesn't work if stream parsing is enabled, since the parsed data is pushed to remote storage as soon as it is parsed.
 So `sample_limit` option
   has no sense during stream parsing.

 * It is recommended to increase `-remoteWrite.queues` if `vmagent_remotewrite_pending_data_bytes` metric exported at `http://vmagent-host:8429/metrics` page constantly grows.